SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 </TabItem>
 </Tabs>
 ````

-#### Parent Class
+### Parent Class

 Your Gem class needs to extend a parent class from which it inherits the representation of the overall Gem.
 This includes the UI and the logic.
-For transform Gems you need to extend ComponentSpec (Like in the example above), for Source/Target gem you need to extend DatasetSpec.
+For transform Gems you need to extend `ComponentSpec` (Like in the example above), for Source/Target Gem you need to extend `DatasetSpec`.
 We will see the difference between the two at the end.

-First thing you give after this is the name and category of your gem, Filter and Transform in this example.
+First thing you give after this is the name and category of your Gem, `"Filter"` and `"Transform"` in this example.

-Another thing you see here is optimizeCode.
+Another thing note here is `optimizeCode`.
 This function returns a `True` or `False` value depending on whether we want the Prophecy Optimizer to run on this code to simplify it.
-Read more on the Optimizer here. //TODO: Link here
-Pass the value as true for this for all practical purposes.
+In most cases it's best to leave this value as `True`.

 ````mdx-code-block
 <Tabs>